grpc/grpc-go/README.md

 ========================================

 gRPC-Java works with JDK 6.
 TLS usage typically requires using Java 8, or Play Services Dynamic Security Provider on Android.
-Please see the [Auth Readme](AUTH-README.md).
+Please see the [Security Readme](SECURITY.md).

 Download
 --------